stwomac/Countly-Level-Health-Data-Science-Project/README.md

 physical environment of an area (county) affect the health outcomes of the population?</p>
 <h2>Dataset</h2>
-<p>or this study and project, we used <a href="https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation">County Health
+<p>For this study and project, we used <a href="https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation">County Health
   Rankings</a>.
 The data is collected and collated by the University of Wisconsin.
 The data set is publicly available and has been collected yearly since roughly 2004.
 It